ITIF Logo

 May 10, 2024

 Over the last few years Washington has become laser focused on the threat from China, including as a formidable competitor in a host of advanced technologies.
 Congress responded with key legislation, including the CHIPS and Science Act, and the Biden administration has pushed for export controls on semiconductors and related technologies and increased science and technology spending.
 However, there is a growing realization that the U.S. debt and budget deficit are approaching crisis mode, as Chase CEO Jamie Dimon has recently warned.
-As such, the battle going forward is likely to be mostly between U.S. firms acting on their own against competing against Chinese companies backed by the deep pockets and heavy hand of the Chinese Communist Party.
+As such, the battle going forward is likely to be mostly between U.S. firms acting on their own against competing Chinese companies backed by the deep pockets and heavy hand of the Chinese Communist Party.

 So, how should U.S. policy, particularly antitrust, treat large, sophisticated, and powerful technology firms, given this new fiscal reality?
-On one side are those who argue that breaking up or taking other aggressive antitrust actions leading U.S. technology companies will only strengthen China’s hand by enabling its companies to compete against hobbled U.S. technology corporations.
+On one side are those who argue that breaking up or taking other aggressive antitrust actions against leading U.S. technology companies will only strengthen China’s hand by enabling its companies to compete against hobbled U.S. technology corporations.
 The argument goes that big American companies, who have the revenues to fund R&D and other investments, will weaken, if not crumble, if the antitrust cudgel is applied to them, as many have in the past under similar antitrust enforcement.

 On the other side are the anti–big business, neo-Brandeisians and their leader, Federal Trade Commission Chair Lina Khan.
 Khan and her allies seek to transform the U.S. economy into one that is dominated by small and mid-sized firms—or, in industry sectors where scale economies or technological complexity makes that impossible, into one that is operated or heavily regulated by government.